material-foundation/material-remixer-android/README.md

     * `com.google.android.libraries.remixer.widget` is a family of widgets that can display each individual Remix.
     * `com.google.android.libraries.remixer.widget.RemixWidget` is an Interface to implement such widgets.
 Necessary if you want to provide different widgets.
   * tests: JUnit/Robolectric tests
+* remixer_annotation: An annotation processor to make it easier to add remixes to your code.
+  * main: The annotation processing code.
+  * tests: JUnit tests based on actual classes to compile.
 * remixer_example: This is an example app.
   * main: the code for the example app